blipk/WYSIWYG-TipTap-React/app/src/components/Viewer/standalone/README.md

 ### Building

-Comment out all components in `App.tsx`, then use the `build` script in package.json (`pnpm run build`), and then copy the `index.css` and `index.js` to this directory.
+Comment out all components and imports in `App.tsx`, then use the `build` script in package.json (`pnpm run build`), and then copy the `index.css` and `index.js` to this directory.

-Alternatively you could leave the `Editor` component in `App.tsx` and this will default to the editor if there's no HTML source specified.
+Alternatively you could leave the `Editor` component in `App.tsx` and this will default to displaying the `Editor` if there's no HTML source specified.